 It is not the only problem with alcohol though.
 Drinking every day, even if you stick to guidelines and daily limits, can also be harmful to your health.

 If you struggle not to drink every day, or you are concerned about a friend, loved one or someone else, call SIAS on 0121 301 4141.

 NHS support for drinking problems

-The NHS Choices website has information on alcohol and its effects as well as tips and tools to help watch, control and cut down on your drinking.
+The NHS Better Health website has information on alcohol and its effects as well as tips and tools to help watch, control and cut down on your drinking.

 Alcohol and life

 For many people, alcohol plays a part in their lives and is usually drunk at sensible levels.
 For some people though, drinking alcohol can become a problem.